FAQ

 Do I have to secure a supervisor before I can be accepted for admission?

-No. Your acceptance to the program is not dependent upon having a supervisor.
+For the PhD program and standard-entry MSc program, no, you do not need to secure a supervisor at the time of applying.
+Your acceptance to the program is not dependent upon having a supervisor.
 However, if you are accepted you must have a supervisor or rotation schedule organized before registration in the program.

 How do I find a research supervisor in Immunology?